 Pediatric Dermatology

-We treat the unique skin problems that affect infants, children and adolescents.
-Here, you and your family receive compassionate care.
+We provide expert care for the unique skin concerns of infants, children and adolescents.
+Your family receives compassionate, personalized treatment.
 Highlights of our specialized pediatric dermatology clinic include:

-- Leading expertise: Your child receives care from a specialist with an extensive background in treating children and skin conditions unique to children.
-Our clinic director Smita Awasthi, M.D., is triple board certified in dermatology, pediatrics and pediatric dermatology.
+Your child receives care from a specialist with an extensive background in treating children and skin conditions unique to children.
+Our clinic director Smita Awasthi, M.D., is triple board-certified in dermatology, pediatrics and pediatric dermatology.

-- Comprehensive therapies: In addition to offering the latest treatments, Dr. Awasthi is actively involved in dermatology research and clinical trials to find new therapies.
+In addition to offering the latest treatments, Dr. Smita Awasthi is actively involved in dermatology research and clinical trials to find new therapies.
 She is also a member of the Pediatric Dermatology Research Alliance™ (PeDRA).
-This organization is dedicated to advancing the care of children affected by skin conditions.
+This organization is dedicated to advancing the care of children affected by unique skin conditions.

-- Team approach: Our team of board-certified dermatologists excels at treating common and complex skin problems.
-When needed, our specialists work together or with other UC Davis physicians to provide complete care.
-Learn more about our dermatology specialties.
+Our team of board-certified dermatologists excels at treating common and complex skin problems.
+When needed, our specialists work together or with other UC Davis Health physicians to provide comprehensive care.
+Explore our dermatology specialties to see how we can help.

 Many skin conditions can affect children and teens.
 In addition to the more common rashes and warts, we also treat: